Codecademy/docs/content/general/concepts/search-algorithms/search-algorithms.md

 ### Breadth-First Search (BFS)

-This algorithm explores all the neighbor nodes at the present depth before moving on to the nodes at the next depth level.
-BFS is often used when the search space is relatively small.
+This algorithm explores all the neighbor nodes at the current level before moving on to the nodes at the next level.
 Think of BFS as a traversal pattern that tries to explore broadly across many different paths at the same time.

 ### Uniform Cost Search (UCS)